publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptV/m__us_usc_t8_s1252.md

         (1) __General orders of removal__

-            Judicial review of a final order of removal (other than an order of removal without a hearing pursuant to [section 1225(b)(1) of this title][/us/usc/t8/s1225/b/1]) is governed only by chapter 158 of title 28, except as provided in subsection (b) of this section and except that the court may not order the taking of additional evidence under section 2347(c) of such title.
+            Judicial review of a final order of removal (other than an order of removal without a hearing pursuant to [section 1225(b)(1) of this title][/us/usc/t8/s1225/b/1]) is governed only by chapter 158 of title 28, except as provided in subsection (b) and except that the court may not order the taking of additional evidence under section 2347(c) of such title.

         (2) __Matters not subject to judicial review__